BHF Q2 2025 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Adjusted earnings fell significantly below quarterly average run rate expectations due to lower alternative investment income and a reduced underwriting margin, primarily from higher claims severity.
+• Adjusted earnings fell significantly below expectations due to lower alternative investment income and a reduced underwriting margin, attributed to higher claims severity.

 5. Notable Q&A Insights

-• Management confirmed that the actuarial review is ongoing, with no updates on potential charges at this time.
+• Management confirmed that the actuarial review will continue as planned, with no immediate concerns about statutory charges despite recent losses.